DanielCollin96/hss_prediction/README.md

 ## Dataset

 The dataset used in the paper was published in [Collin et al. (2024)](https://doi.org/10.5880/GFZ.2.7.2024.001).
-Click on the link to download the dataset and reproduce the results.
+Click on the link to download the dataset and reproduce the results or to obtain our predictions for comparison with your own results.

 ## Installation & Usage